chloroken/eve-min/README.md

 ### DYNAMIC HOTKEYS

-The trick to understanding [how this script works](#how-it-works) is to realize that its targeting switching is dynamic.
-When refreshed, this script forms a "lineup" of your currently-logged-in characters and adjusts which hotkeys activate those characters on the fly based on your desired order.
-Depending on which characteres are logged in a character's hotkey could change — which seems bizarre but is actually super useful for forming squadrons of commonly-played-together characters that might change from day to day.
+The trick to understanding [how this script works](#how-it-works) is to recognize that its targeting switching is dynamic.
+Instead of hard coding a key to a client, **EVE-min** looks at which clients are logged in and switches clients based on the character order you provided it.

+In praxtice, depending on which characters are logged in, a character's hotkey could change — which seems bizarre but is actually super useful for forming squadrons of commonly-played-together characters that might change on the fly both in roster size and individual lineup.

 ### PERFORMANT SWITCHING